-- cultural and creative events or activities, including innovative ways to deliver performances, exhibitions, tours and online delivery - cultural and creative programming and promotion - festivals - purchasing or leasing essential equipment for events, such as sound or lighting equipment - development of COVID-safe infrastructure and protocols9 - community outreach activities such as workshops - capacity-building activities that link to the objectives and outcomes of the program, supporting an organisation to build long-term financial sustainability.
+- cultural and creative projects, events or activities, including innovative ways to deliver, concerts, live music, theatre and other live performances, exhibitions, tours and online delivery including the development, pre-production and delivery of an event - cultural and creative programming and promotion - festivals - hiring or purchasing essential equipment for events, this might include hiring sound or lighting equipment, site infrastructure, venues and technicians and labour associated with the event (purchase of equipment will only be considered where it is demonstrated to be the only feasible option, and/or more cost effective than leasing.) - development of COVID-safe infrastructure and protocols9 - community outreach activities such as workshops - capacity-building activities that link to the objectives and outcomes of the program, supporting an organisation to build long-term financial sustainability. - film festivals and film retrospectives